ServiceNow (Flow Designer) v2

 Click Submit once you’ve filled in all the required fields and options.

-After configuring an Actions integration, you can test it by following these steps:
+After configuring an Action integration, you can test it by following these steps:

 - Go to Service Desk → Incidents.